 Even without the Numbering Assistant, you can revise a Word document that contains style separators.
 But if you’re not familiar with style separators, be prepared for the document to behave in unexpected ways.
 For example, don’t create a new block of text by hitting Enter with the cursor at the beginning of a section; instead, hit Enter with the cursor at the end of the previous block of text.
 Perhaps the safest way to add text would be to copy and past a block of text from the contract, then revise it.

-Any document formatted with the Numbering Assistant would use a field code for the enumeration (a) that designates the first subsection in any section.
+Any document to which the MSCD first-line-indent scheme has been applied with Numbering Assistant would use a field code for the enumeration (a) that designates the first subsection in any section.
 If you want to add to the document one or more additional sections with subsections, you can create the enumeration (a) by copying and pasting it, or you can use Word’s Listnum field through the Insert tab on the Home Ribbon, selecting QuickParts, then Field, then ListNum, then MSCD Sections.